Caravan Park * Play Area * Campsites * Cabins * BBQs * Campfire Area * Dogs On A Lead * Brewery/Winery Nearby * Bakery Nearby

 On the way to the thrombolites you'll find a the Cape Bouvard Winery & Brewery - Cellar door sales from 10am - 5pm with a lovely grassed area for kids to run around.

 On our way back from the thrombolites we saw some statue dinosaurs in a man's yard.
 He was kind enough to open the gates and let us look but you can see some from the front gate anyway - see keep your eyes peeled for these.

 Lake Clifton is about a 20 minute drive to Preston Beach where we went fishing.
 The beach was also divided by big tyres so four wheel drives could access on one side and people in the middle.
 This is a lovely beach, great for the kids to play and build sandcastle or go fishing there are also shops on the way to buy bait and essentials if needed.

 We had a fantastic weekend getting back to basics (but if you do need it I did get reception there with Telstra) it was great to give the kids a camping experience but with a few of the of the mod cons like toilets and showers available and to explore the local area and enjoy some kayaking and fishing.

 So if you are looking for somewhere to give young kids a camping and nature experience but you aren't quite ready for the full, no facilities camping, Lake Clifton is a great option.

 How to Get There:

-Amber Hope - Kids Around Perth North of the River Reporter / Mum of 4 kids
+Amber Hope - Kids Around Perth North of the River Reporter / Mum & Foster Mum of 4+ kids

-Amber is a single Mum to 3 kids (2 boys and a girl), and a foster Mum to one boy.
+Amber is a single Mum of 3 kids (2 boys and a girl), and a foster Mum to one (and sometimes more).
 She has lived in Perth all of her life and loves exploring all the new things to do with the kids in Perth, especially the free and cheap things to do of which Perth has so much to offer.